metagame-xyz/evm-translator-demo/README.md

 (You'll need a growth plan to access Parity's trace API on Alchemy Archive nodes.
 We'll add a way to put in node URL instead so you can point directly to any Archive node you have access to.)

+If you don't have access to `trace_transaction`, please ask for an api key in the alchemy-api-key channel in our [discord](https://discord.gg/eupEsdWA)

 ## evm-translator package

 Most of the dev work we do is in this package, so we need to pull that folder down and `yarn link` it to this package so the changes are propagated live